-Application of the definition in section 1(1) to Companies A, B, C and D
+Application of the definition in section 1(1) to A, B, C and D

-Companies A, B, C and D meet the requirements of the definition in section 1(1) because Company A directly holds at least 70% of the shares in Companies B and C. As such, Companies B and C are "controlled group companies" as defined.
-Company A indirectly holds at least 70% of the shares in Company D through another controlled group company, namely, Company C.
+A, B, C and D meet the requirements of the definition in section 1(1) because A directly holds at least 70% of the equity shares in B and C. As such, B and C are "controlled group companies" as defined.
+A indirectly holds at least 70% of the equity shares in D through another controlled group company, namely, C.

-Companies C and D meet the definition in section 1(1) because Company C holds at least 70% of the shares in Company D.
+C and D meet the definition in section 1(1) because C holds at least 70% of the equity shares in D.

-Application of the proviso to the definition in section 41(1) to Companies A, B, C and D
+Application of the proviso to the definition in section 41(1) to A, B, C and D

-Company A is excluded from consideration as part of the group of companies by paragraph (i)(ee) of the proviso to the definition in section 41(1) as it is a foreign incorporated company which is effectively managed in America.
+A is excluded from consideration as part of the group of companies by paragraph (i)(ee) of the proviso as it is a foreign incorporated company which is effectively managed in the United States of America.

-None of the exclusions in paragraph (i) or deeming provisions in paragraph (ii) of the proviso to the definition in section 41(1) apply to Company B, C or D.
+None of the exclusions in paragraph (i) or deeming provisions in paragraph (ii) of the proviso apply to B, C or D.

-The definition in section 1(1) must now be re-applied to these companies (Companies B, C and D) to determine if there is a group of companies for the purposes of the corporate rules, bearing in mind that Company A has been eliminated as part of the group.
+The definition in section 1(1) must now be re-applied to these companies (B, C and D) to determine if there is a group of companies for the purposes of the corporate rules, bearing in mind that A has been eliminated as part of the group.

-Application of the definition in section 1(1) to Companies B, C and D
+Application of the definition in section 1(1) to B, C and D

-Neither Company B nor Company C is a controlled group company because Company A has been excluded from consideration and as a result there is no company still under consideration which alone or together with other permitted companies hold 70% or more of the shares in Company B or C. In the absence of a controlling group company and a controlled group company, Companies B and C are not a "group of companies" as defined.
+Neither B nor C is a controlled group company because A has been excluded from consideration and as a result there is no company still under consideration which alone or together with other permitted companies hold 70% or more of the equity shares in B or C. In the absence of a controlling group company and a controlled group company, B and C are not a "group of companies" as defined.

-Companies C and D are a group of companies for purposes of the corporate rules because -
+C and D are a group of companies for purposes of the corporate rules because -

-• Company C is a "controlling group company" while Company D is a "controlled group company"; and

-• Company C satisfies the requirement that "the controlling group company" directly holds at least 70% of the equity shares in at least one "controlled group company".
+- C is a "controlling group company" while D is a "controlled group company"; and - C satisfies the requirement that "the controlling group company" directly holds at least 70% of the equity shares in at least one "controlled group company".